morukutsu/scrolling101/src/scenes/intro03.md

 In many situations, the player is focused on the elements very close to the character.
 The player does not necessarily want the camera to follow all his movements.

+For example, when jumping the camera will not scroll immediately, allowing the player to see the ground under.

 ## 2. Theory

 ### a.
 State machine